 Everything around us is culture.
 We encounter it in nearly all everyday situations in life.
-Culture, from the Latin “cultura”, describes how people design, maintain, mentally configure and change their lives and how they live.
-So anything that is not natural, is culture.
-Most people, however, when they hear the word “culture”, immediately think of music, painting and art – important aspects of culture that should also be accessible to people with hearing impairments without barriers.
+Culture, from the Latin “cultura”, describes how people shape, maintain, mentally configure and change their lives and how they live.
+So anything that is not produced by nature, is culture.
+However, when most people think of “culture”, they think of music, painting and art – important aspects of culture that should also be accessible to people with hearing impairments without barriers.

 Large event venues often have acoustics which can have a negative effect on the comprehensibility of speech or clarity of music.
 Listening to voices and music at events like concerts, theatre productions, church services or lectures in large rooms is particularly difficult for users of hearing aids and hearing implant systems.
-Echoes, background noises or other disruptive sounds can lead to the affected person not understanding little or nothing.
-Help can come through various audio technologies which enable audio signals to be received without interference into the audio processors of hearing solution users.
+Echoes, background noise or other disruptive sounds can cause the affected person to understanding little or nothing.
+Help can come through various audio technologies which enable audio signals to be received from audioprocessor without interference.

 With the installation of an induction appliance, the useful signal is transferred directly into the hearing system via a magnetic field.
-These sorts of systems are now available in many public places like cinemas, lecture rooms, churches, bank and ticket counters, in some countries even in taxis or buses for city tours – simple systems can of course be built into private houses to make, for example, TV sound available inductively.
+These sorts of systems are now available in many public places like cinemas, lecture rooms, churches, bank and ticket counters, in some countries even in taxis or buses for city tours.
+Of course, simple sysems can also be installed in private homes, e.g. to make the TV sound available via induction.

 Users who want to receive that signal need to be within the wire loop and put their system into the appropriate reception mode: if you only want to hear those signals within the induction system, the mode is usually designated “T”, where the also common designation “MT” stands for the combination of signals from the induction loop and the microphone of the hearing system equally.
 The desired operation mode can also be selected by remote control for the cochlea implant systems and some hearing aids.